dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/data/how-to-implement-prioritybinding.md

 ---
 # How to: Implement PriorityBinding

-<xref:System.Windows.Data.PriorityBinding> in [!INCLUDE[TLA#tla_winclient](../../../includes/tlasharptla-winclient-md.md)] works by specifying a list of bindings.
+<xref:System.Windows.Data.PriorityBinding> in Windows Presentation Foundation (WPF) works by specifying a list of bindings.
 The list of bindings is ordered from highest priority to lowest priority.
 If the highest priority binding returns a value successfully when it is processed then there is never a need to process the other bindings in the list.
 It could be the case that the highest priority binding takes a long time to be evaluated, the next highest priority that returns a value successfully will be used until a binding of a higher priority returns a value successfully.

 ## Example